Math Says Don't Slow Down At Red Lights

 The Problem

-One day, I was riding my bike to high school as I approached a red light, unsure of when exactly it would turn green, and noticed I was kind of trying to slow down at some steadily decreasing rate.
+One day, probably like ten years ago, I was riding my bike to high school as I approached a red light, unsure of when exactly it would turn green, and noticed I was trying to slow down at some steadily decreasing rate.
 I was trying to simultaneously accomplish two things:

 • Slow down as little as possible, in order to preserve as much speed as possible and spare my lazy legs